jtan0264/Nine-Men-Morris-Game/README.md

 Nine men's morris Sprint 4

-To execute the application,
-run NMM_Sprint4.exe in Sprint4 folder

 The project is compiled by jdk17, and javafx-sdk-20 library.
 The min JRE version acceptable is 1.4.0.